GabTux/PPQSort/README.md

 ## Overview

 This repository offers a test and benchmark suite for PPQSort (Parallel Pattern QuickSort).
-It's used for comparing various sorting algorithms.
+These benchmarks were used to evaluate the performance of PPQSort against other parallel sorting algorithms.
+PPQSort is a parallel Quicksort algorithm which draws inspiration from sequential [pdqsort](https://github.com/orlp/pdqsort) algorithm.

+For more information about PPQSort, please refer to the [PPQSort repository](https://github.com/GabTux/ppqsort).